stfc/PSyclone/doc/user_guide/profiling.rst

 Most libraries in ``lib/profiling`` need to be linked in with the corresponding 3rd party profiling tool.
-The exception is the template-and simple_timing-library, which are stand alone.
+The exception is the template- and simple_timing-library, which are stand alone.
 The profiling example in ``examples/gocean/eg5`` can be used with any of the wrapper libraries (except nvidia) to see how they work.